-These partners include the Waste Reduction and Technology Foundation, the Alabama Clean Fuels Coalition, the Alabama Department of Environmental Management, the Jefferson County Department of Health, Commute Smart Birmingham, the United Way of Central Alabama, Advanced Consulting and Johnson Management Group (Idle Eddy).
+These partners include the Waste Reduction and Technology Foundation, the Alabama Clean Fuels Coalition, the Alabama Department of Environmental Management, the Jefferson County Department of Health, Commute Smart Birmingham and the United Way of Central Alabama,.

 Cleaner air leads to better and improved health, helps existing businesses thrive and serves as a driver for economic growth.